LeoFibonacci1618/Effective-Altruism-Traders/README.md

 How to collaborate:

-1. Donate part of your trading profits to the Effective Altruism Funds
+1. Donate part of your trading profits to the <a href="https://app.effectivealtruism.org/funds">Effective Altruism Funds</a>
 2. Add to your tweets the hashtag #EATraders
 3. Find Peer-to-Peer funding opportunities at our <a href="https://www.facebook.com/groups/eatraders">Facebook group</a>.